miriprice1/TogaNetworks/README.md

-# XOR Sum App
+# Single number App

-This application calculates the XOR sum of a list of numbers.
+This application the single number in a list of numbers.

 ## Usage